-The key point of generating such surface wave realizations is the simulated roughness of the sea surface, which will result in random UWA wave reflections off the sea surface.
-For example, Fig. 8 shows the results of a ray tracing simulation equivalent to that in Fig. 3 but with the random surface waves at 10 m/s wind speed shown in Fig. 6.
-Fig. 8 shows the multipath structure of the channel caused by the surface waves.
-The three refracted signal paths remain identical, whereas there are now multiple sea surface reflections at the receiver which are different from that shown in Fig. 3 because these rays are reflected off the sea surface at different, random angles.
+The key point of generating such surface wave realizations is the simulated "roughness" of the sea surface that would appropriately scatter the reflected UWA waves.
+For example, Fig. 7 shows the results of a ray tracing simulation equivalent to that in Fig. 3 but with the random surface waves at 10 m/s wind speed shown in Fig. 5.
+Fig. 7 shows the change in the multipath structure of the channel caused by the rough sea surface.
+The three refracted signal paths remain identical, whereas there are now two sea surface reflections at the receiver which are different from that shown in Fig. 3 because these rays are reflected off the sea surface at different, random angles.

-C. Bathymetry
+B. Bathymetry

-Modelling the bathymetry, i.e. characteristics of the sea bottom, plays a similar role in providing a more realistic multipath scattering pattern, as the surface waves discussed in the previous subsection.
+Modeling the bathymetry, i.e. characteristics of the sea bottom, plays a similar role in providing a more realistic multipath scattering pattern, as the surface waves discussed in the previous subsection.
 The interaction of acoustic waves with the sediment at the bottom of the ocean is highly complex and is a standalone topic of many research projects and publications, e.g. [72] [73].
 In general terms, acoustic waves partly penetrate the sediment layer, which introduces an attenuation and phase shift varying with the angle of incidence.
 The degree of absorption and reflection of the acoustic waves by the sediment layer depends on such factors as grain size, porosity, grain density and gas content [72], that are specific to many types of sediment around the world.